-Have you ever wondered if hockey players and goalies wear the same skates?
-Maybe you’ve noticed that goalie skates look different than regular ice skates?
 But what is the difference between goalie and player skates?
-Could a goalie wear player skates in net?
+Could a goalie wear player skates in the net?
 Or the opposite?
-This article will examine the differences between player and goalie skates, and why they matter.
+This article will examine the differences between player and goalie skates and why they matter.

-Goalies and players both wear skates on the ice, though their skates have several key differences.
 Goalie skates are manufactured with more protective materials than those used for player skates.
-Goalie skates also have thicker and longer blades, as well as a shorter tongue and tendon protector.
-Goalie skates are designed for protection and ankle mobility.
-Player skates look to combine a mix of performance design and safety.
+Goalie skates also have thicker and longer blades, covering more surface area and a shorter tongue and tendon protector.

 Do Goalies and Players Use the Same Skates?